elixir-europe/rdmkit/pages/contribute/github_way.md

     * You can read the comments and write your opinion/questions/answers in the “Leave a comment” box.
 To submit your responses, click the green “Comment” button on the right.
     * You can always return to your opened issue by going to the [issues section](https://github.com/elixir-europe/rdmkit/issues) of our GitHub repo.

+{: .tip }
-{% include callout.html type="tip" content="You can also get to the [RDMkit](https://github.com/elixir-europe/rdmkit) repo on GitHub using the ‘GitHub’ link in the header of this site." %}
+> You can also get to the [RDMkit](https://github.com/elixir-europe/rdmkit) repo on GitHub using the 'GitHub' link in the header of this site.

 ## Read the guides